yukyunglee/yukyunglee.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+"I am a highly self-motivated researcher, an effective leader, and a collaborative team player, dedicated to making a positive impact in every team i join."

 I am a Ph.D.
 Candidate at Korea University, honored to be advised by Prof. Pilsung Kang.
 I also collaborate closely with Prof. Misuk Kim at Sejong University.
 Previously, I gained experience as a Research Intern at Naver.
 I completed my B.S. in (1) Industrial Management Engineering and (2) International Finance at Hankuk University of Foreign Studies.
 I worked under Prof. Chungmok Lee and was part of the Opt Lab.

-As a researcher, I'm driven by self-motivation, leadership, and teamwork, aiming to positively contribute to every project I'm involved in.

-My research focuses on Applied Natural Language Processing (NLP).
+My research focuses on Applied NLP.
 During Ph.D., I am actively engaged in realizing my research goal of 'Integrating Goal-Oriented AI and Evaluation in Addressing Real-World Challenges'.
 My current interests include AI Writing, Language Model Evaluation, Conversational AI, and Anomaly Detection.